 Also, this is a great cooking blog with "fancy" versions many Tanzanian and East African dishes and also many western dishes and techniques.
 The page is in Swahili, so it's good practice for language-learners who like to cook!

-I am a huge supporter of my hometown NBA Memphis Grizzlies and I play basketball as much as possible.
-When in Zanzibar for field visits, I play for the Wazee (in Swahili, "old people/elders") team.
+I am a huge supporter of my hometown NBA Memphis Grizzlies.
+When in Zanzibar for fieldwork, I play for the Wazee (in Swahili, "old people/elders") team.